 Chilko Lake, British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied and is used as an indicator of Sockeye Salmon abundance for the entire Fraser River watershed (Bradford et al. 2000; Irvine and Akenhead 2013).
 Each spring, 10 - 40 million Sockeye Salmon smolts (~96% age-1 smolts, ~4% age-2 smolts; Irvine and Akenhead 2013) emigrate from the lake towards the ocean.
-Acoustic telemetry revealed that the initial migratory corridor in the Chilko River comprised of clear and slow-moving water is high-risk relative to the turbid waters such as the Fraser River, further downstream (Clark et al. 2016; Rechisky et al. 2019).
+Acoustic telemetry revealed that the initial migratory corridor in the Chilko River comprised of clear and slow-moving water and is high-risk relative to the turbid waters occurring in the Fraser River, further downstream (Clark et al. 2016; Rechisky et al. 2019).
 Bull Trout (Salvelinus confluentus) feed extensively (Furey et al. 2016b) on migrating Sockeye Salmon smolts near the Chilko Lake outlet (Furey et al. 2015) and appear to synchronize their movements with the timing of the Sockeye Salmon smolt out-migration period (Furey and Hinch 2017).
 Furthermore, Bull Trout in Chilko also appear to selectively feed on small smolts or those with specific infections (Furey et al. 2015, 2021a).
 In response, smolts migrate nocturnally and synchronize their movements to numerically overwhelm or swamp predators (Clark et al. 2016; Furey et al. 2016a), Thus, this system provides an ideal model for investigating fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout.

 One method to passively observe predator-prey interactions is Dual-Frequency Identification Sonar (DIDSON).
 The DIDSON system uses acoustic imaging to allow for passive observations of animal behaviors, including in turbid water and at night (Moursund et al. 2003; Maxwell and Gove 2007; Nichols et al. 2014).
-This technology can also be used to assess fish size distributions (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015).
-The present study uses DIDSON at the Chilko Lake-River outlet during the smolt outmigration to: 1) investigate both spatial and temporal differences in potential Bull Trout feeding activity, 2) determine if Bull Trout activity is synchronized with Sockeye Salmon migrations, and 3) determine if the DIDSON system can provide accurate estimates of Bull Trout length distributions.
+This technology can also be used to assess fish size distributions and relative abundances (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015).
+The present study uses DIDSON at the Chilko Lake-River outlet during the smolt outmigration to: 1) investigate both spatial and temporal differences in potential Bull Trout feeding activity, and 2) determine if Bull Trout activity is synchronized with Sockeye Salmon migrations.

 <A>Methods: